csiro-hydroinformatics/pybomwater/README.md

 ## Usage
 see [Jupyter Notebook example](https://github.com/csiro-hydroinformatics/bomwater-notebook)

+---
+**NOTE**

+The first time a BomWater object is instantiated (bm = bom_water.BomWater()) a cache of data is created.
+This process obtains data from the BoM service and will take a little while to complete.
+Once cached this process is not repeated and performance will return to normal.

+---

 ## Documentation
 Bureau of Meteorology (BoM) documentation on using their SOS service is available at the following links:
 * [BoM Water Data service ](http://www.bom.gov.au/waterdata/services)